-Please note that in this article CALCULATE is used instead of CALCULATETABLE, but the difference is the same (CALCULATETABLE returns a table, whereas CALCULATE returns a scalar value).
-I will extend the article for a deeper discussion – by now, consider this article as a discussion about the relative importance of removing explicit FILTER from the arguments of CALCULATE/CALCULATETABLE, because an implicit FILTER is always rewritten in case a logical condition is used in one of those arguments.
+Please note that in this article CALCULATE is used instead of CALCULATETABLE, because they are equivalent (CALCULATETABLE returns a table, whereas CALCULATE returns a scalar value).
+I will extend the article for a deeper discussion.
+For now, consider this article a discussion about the relative importance of removing explicit FILTER from the arguments of CALCULATE/CALCULATETABLE, because an implicit FILTER is always rewritten in case a logical condition is used in one of those arguments.

 How FILTER Works

 The FILTER function is an iterator.
 For example, consider the following expression:

 CALCULATE ( SUM ( Movements[Quantity] ), FILTER ( ALL ( 'Date'[Date] ), 'Date'[Date] <= MAX( 'Date'[Date] ) ) )

 FILTER will iterate all the distinct values of the Date column.
 Thus, the number of iteration is equal to the number of distinct values of the column.
 In Adventure Works, this value is 2191.

 Now, what happen if you iterate the entire Date table with the following expression?